Seaside Re (Series 2021-11) – Full details:

 Hannover Re continues to play a key facilitation role in helping ceding companies to gain access to capital market investors through transactions structured in catastrophe bond lite form, as well as in facilitating investor access to cedents or its own portfolios of reinsurance risks.

-For this new Seaside Re 2020-11 private cat bond, Hannover Re’s transformer vehicle Kaith Re Ltd. acted on behalf of its segregated account named Seaside Re to issue a $3.75 million tranche of Series 2020-11 notes.
+For this new Seaside Re 2021-11 private cat bond, Hannover Re’s transformer vehicle Kaith Re Ltd. acted on behalf of its segregated account named Seaside Re to issue a $3.75 million tranche of Series 2021-11 private cat bond notes.

-The $3.75 million Series 2020-11 tranche of notes issued by Seaside Re are exposed to U.S. property catastrophe risks and have a due date of January 6th 2021, so likely represent a one year collateralized reinsurance or industry loss warranty (ILW) transaction, as are most commonly seen with private cat bonds.
+The $3.75 million Series 2021-11 tranche of notes issued by Seaside Re are exposed to U.S. property catastrophe risks and have a due date of January 15th 2022, so likely represent a one year collateralized reinsurance or industry loss warranty (ILW) transaction entered into around the January 2021 renewals, as are most commonly seen with private cat bonds.